danielqaa/ps-138z-section/README.md

 # ps-138z-section
-Discussion Section Materials for The Politics of Immigration (PS 138Z) - UC Berkeley
+This repository contains the discussion section materials for The Politics of Immigration (PS 138Z).